The Largest Mobile App Success the World Has Seen

 The Mathematics of Angry Birds

-with a constant downward gravitational force and the slingshot controlled by giving initial position and velocity on the touch screen, and the parabolic trajectory of the launched bird being computed by time-stepping.
-In the update Angry Birds Space the force is generalized to gravitational pull from point masses which allows more intricate shots.
+with F a constant downward gravitational force and the slingshot controlled by giving initial position x and velocity v on the touch screen, and the parabolic trajectory of the launched bird being computed by time-stepping.
+In the update Angry Birds Space the force F is generalized to gravitational pull from point masses which allows more intricate shots.

 Angry Birds also includes rigid body mechanics for simulation of the effect on the structures of successful shots, augmented by sound effects as an important part of the game experience.